Ninja Senshi Tobikage: Ninja Legend and Prophecy

 The ancient legend, pieced together during the series, speaks of mysterious ninjas who, 500 years ago, fought off an invading Zaboom army trying to conquer Ladorio.
 They had been transported from Japan in A.D.1790 and brought to planet via Xenos 5.
 Subsequently, they were the models for the three ninja robots (Black Lion, Phoenix Thunderhawk, and Burst Dragon) and it was believed the robots could be piloted only by the ninjas.

-When the Zaboom army attacks Ladorio, King Ladorio VII entrusts Princess Romina with the task of finding the ninjas from Earth who could pilot the three robots and defeat the Zaboom army.
-King Annex aims at not only preventing Romina from finding the ninjas, but also use the ninjas and the ninja robots to conquer the universe.
+When the Zaboom army attacks Ladorio, King Ladorio VII entrusts Princess Rowena with the task of finding the ninjas from Earth who could pilot the three robots and defeat the Zaboom army.
+King Annex aims at not only preventing Rowena from finding the ninjas, but also use the ninjas and the ninja robots to conquer the universe.

-Both Annex and Romina possess a torn piece each of a parchment containing the prophecy.
+Both Annex and Rowena possess a torn piece each of a parchment containing the prophecy.
 Annex's parchment, with the latter half of the prophecy, states that the ninjas in Xenos 5 would emit a great light and would have the power to destroy stars and planets.
-Romina's parchment (hidden in her tiara and discovered in the final episode), with the former half of the prophecy, states that when Cybertron and Zerokage meet at Xenos 5, they will combine to generate great energy, resulting in the transformation of Xenos 5.
+Rowena's parchment (hidden in her tiara and discovered in the final episode), with the former half of the prophecy, states that when Cybertron and Zerokage meet at Xenos 5, they will combine to generate great energy, resulting in the transformation of Xenos 5.

 The prophecy is fulfilled when Icelander and Joe join hands to merge into Cybertron and Zerokage, emitting the great light, and enter the secret, forbidden chamber in Xenos 5 where they power and transform Xenos 5 and journeys back to Ladorio.